skyformat99/lora_device_lib/readme.md

 Behind the scenes you will need to implement the [radio connector](https://cjhdev.github.io/lora_device_lib_api/group__ldl__radio__connector.html), find somewhere to keep your root keys, and implement `your_app_handler()`.

-A similar abridged example with slightly more detail can be found [here](examples/doxygen/example.c).
-If you would like to see a full example have a look at the [Arduino wrapper](wrappers/arduino/out).

 It is important to keep in mind that LDL is still experimental.
 This means that things may not work properly and that interfaces may change.
 Use one of the [tagged](https://github.com/cjhdev/lora_device_lib/releases) commits for best results.